sharovatov/sharovatov/README.md

 ## Work

-I work at [Qase](https://qase.io) — we promote TestOps philosophy and help other companies maintain good product quality with our great TMS
+I work at [Qase](https://qase.io) — we help companies build and maintain good product quality with our great TMS

 Want to chat?
 I'm always available in [telegram](https://t.me/vitaly19842).